bsdkurt/aws-node-custom-user-pool/README.md

 aws cognito-idp admin-confirm-sign-up --region us-east-2  --user-pool-id ${UserPoolId} --username your@email.address.com
 ```

 The postConfirmation lambda will have executed when the user was confirmed.
-To verify it exectued go to the AWS web console and navigate to the CloudWatch Logs for the lambda at /aws/lambda/custom-user-pool-dev-postConfirmation.
+To verify it executed go to the AWS web console and navigate to the CloudWatch Logs for the lambda at /aws/lambda/custom-user-pool-dev-postConfirmation.
 There should be a log message similar to:

 ```
 2017-09-28T13:29:18.504Z ExaMple0-a451-11e7-91f3-edc45b79707c User confirmed: User-Pool us-east-2_ExaMple00, UserId: ExAmplE0-53a5-45df-b480-96b1bb6b0b51